Skip to main content

 • Chemical-Based Cellular Reprogramming: This benchmark focuses on reprogramming various cell types, such as fibroblasts, neurons, and bone cells, using bioelectric cues informed by chemical strategies.
 Unlike traditional methods relying on transcription factors, our approach utilizes chemical interventions, guided by real-time monitoring of intercellular signaling.
 The goal is to achieve a significant improvement in iPSC yield, marked by a standard deviation enhancement, by leveraging a tight feedback loop between bioelectric state monitoring and targeted chemical interventions.

 • Advanced Electrome Mapping Technologies: The objective is to achieve comprehensive electrome mapping across organisms of diverse complexity, ranging from simple invertibrate models to more complex organisms like mice and primates.
-We aim to enhance existing technologies such as patch clamps, multi-electrode arrays and voltage fluorescent dye tracking to develop new approaches.
+We aim to enhance existing technologies such as patch clamps, genetically encoded voltage indicators and voltage fluorescent dye tracking to develop new approaches.
 We plan to explore other opportunities to innovate such as by integrating upconversion nanoparticle techniques for deeper tissue visualization and employing AI algorithms to infer deep bioelectric patterns from surface-level epithelial data.

 • Targeted Phenotypic Alterations via Electrome Modulation: This benchmark involves inducing observable phenotypic changes in organisms through precise electrome modulation.
 We will explore two primary modulation mechanisms: (1) mRNA injections to modulate the capacity of specific signaling channels by altering ion channel and gap junction densities, and (2) the use of small molecules to regulate the opening or closing of these channels.
 Additionally, we will investigate non-invasive methods like external electromagnetic stimulation to induce exogenous bioelectric changes.